kallysalt/magic-match/README.md

 # Magic Match

-This is a single page game created with react.js.

 ## How to play:
 - Flip 2 cards to see the image underneath
 - If the cards match, they'll stay flipped.
 Otherwise, they'll turn back over.